ComplexSecurity/knowledge-base/docs/security/cwe.md

 Many security tools, such as static code analysis tools, use the CWE list to help identify weaknesses in software.
 It is also used in cybersecurity training and education to provide a framework for discussing common security issues.

-CWE is often used in conjunction with other security standards and lists, such as the [[Common Vulnerabilities and Exposures (CVE)]] system and the [[OWASP Top Ten]], to provide a comprehensive approach to security vulnerability management.
+CWE is often used in conjunction with other security standards and lists, such as the [Common Vulnerabilities and Exposures (CVE)]() system and the [OWASP Top Ten](), to provide a comprehensive approach to security vulnerability management.

 The CWE list is maintained and continuously updated by a broad community of industry practitioners, tool vendors, researchers, and other stakeholders in the cybersecurity field.
 This community involvement ensures that the list stays relevant and up-to-date with the evolving landscape of software security.